Deme-EY/Agri-Food-Emission-Analysis/README.md

 - Research and Innovation: Support research and innovation initiatives aimed at developing low-emission technologies, practices, and products in the agri-food sector.
 Investing in research on climate-smart agriculture, carbon sequestration techniques, and alternative food production systems can help identify innovative solutions to mitigate emissions while ensuring food security and sustainability.
 - Consumer Awareness: Increase consumer awareness about the environmental impact of food choices and empower consumers to make more sustainable food purchasing decisions.
 Educating consumers about the carbon footprint of different foods, promoting plant-based diets, and supporting local and sustainable food systems can help reduce emissions associated with food consumption.
 - Policy Support and Collaboration: Implement supportive policies and regulations at local, national, and international levels to incentivize emission reduction measures in the agri-food system.
 Foster collaboration between governments, businesses, NGOs, and research institutions to develop and implement comprehensive strategies for emissions mitigation and climate adaptation in the agri-food sector.

+You can interact with the [here](https://app.powerbi.com/groups/me/reports/d15d50de-0ca1-440a-a72f-9d7800248ccd/ReportSection?experience=power-bi)
+## Data Source
+The primary dataset used for this analysis is the "Agri-Food_data.csv from Kaggle dataset